-From 1995 until his retirement in June 2011, Mr. Letham served as Executive Vice President and Chief Financial Officer of Anixter International Inc., where he oversaw the company’s finance, accounting, tax, legal, human resource and internal audit activities in 50 countries.
+Mr. Letham served as Executive Vice President and Chief Financial Officer of Anixter International Inc., from 1995 until his retirement in June 2011, where he oversaw the company’s finance, accounting, tax, legal, human resources and internal audit activities in 50 countries.
 Before assuming his role as Chief Financial Officer in 1995, Mr. Letham served as Executive Vice President and Chief Financial Officer of Anixter, Inc., the principal operating subsidiary of Anixter International Inc., which he joined in 1993.
-Previously, he had a ten-year career with National Intergroup Inc., where he was Senior Vice President and Chief Financial Officer, as well as Vice President and Controller, Director of Corporate Accounting and Manager for Internal Audit.
+Previously, he had a 10-year career with National Intergroup Inc., where he was Senior Vice President and Chief Financial Officer, as well as Vice President and Controller, Director of Corporate Accounting and Manager for Internal Audit.
 Mr. Letham began his career at Arthur Andersen & Co. in 1973 where he held progressive responsibilities in the Audit Department.
-Mr. Letham holds a bachelors' degree from Pennsylvania State University’s Accounting Honors program.
+Mr. Letham holds a bachelor's degree from Pennsylvania State University’s Accounting Honors program.
 He also is a Certified Public Accountant.

 Mr. Letham is a director of Extra Space Storage Inc. and chairman of its audit committee and was a director of Interline Brands, Inc. and chairman of its audit committee through August 2015 when it was sold to The Home Depot, Inc.